lidofinance/dual-governance/docs/permissions-transition/permissions-transition-mainnet.md

 ```
 31. Grant RUN_SCRIPT_ROLE permission to DGAdminExecutor on Agent
-32. Revoke RUN_SCRIPT_ROLE permission from Voting on Agent
+// SKIPPED: __.
+Revoke RUN_SCRIPT_ROLE permission from Voting on Agent - Will be done as
+//      the last step of the launch via the Dual Governance proposal
-33. Set RUN_SCRIPT_ROLE manager to Agent on Agent
+32. Set RUN_SCRIPT_ROLE manager to Agent on Agent
-34. Grant EXECUTE_ROLE permission to DGAdminExecutor on Agent
+33. Grant EXECUTE_ROLE permission to DGAdminExecutor on Agent
-35. Revoke EXECUTE_ROLE permission from Voting on Agent
+// SKIPPED: __.
+Revoke EXECUTE_ROLE permission from Voting on Agent - Will be done as
+//      the last step of the launch via the Dual Governance proposal
-36. Set EXECUTE_ROLE manager to Agent on Agent
+34. Set EXECUTE_ROLE manager to Agent on Agent
 ```

 #### Voting [0x2e59a20f205bb85a89c53f1936454680651e618e](https://etherscan.io//address/0x2e59a20f205bb85a89c53f1936454680651e618e)